dhicks6345789/radius-user-client/README.md

 The username / ipaddress options are probably more useful for testing or possibly as part of a remote gateway solution - you can inform the RADIUS server of the username associated with any IP address you like, it doesn't have to be the machine the client is running on.

 In most use cases, you will want to install the client as a service / daemon, where it will inform the RADIUS server of the current username associated with the device it is running on.

+## Config File
+The executable expects to find a file called config.txt containing some basic configuration values.
+This file is a simple YAML file, with `variable:value` style pairs.
+An example config file is provided: